-Email Address:
+Email Address: \\\\\

-I/we undertake to advis address. se the Company within 5 days at the be low addresses of any change i n my/our email
+I/we undertake to advise the Company within 5 days at the below addresses of any change in my/our email address.

-This consent may be rev voked at any time on the provision of 5 c days' notice in writing to the Co ompany.
+This consent may be revoked at any time on the provision of 5 days' notice in writing to the Company.

-Signed this day of 2022
+Signed this day of 2023

 Signed:

 Shareholder name:

 Capacity: